 Take Interstate 4 from Tampa or Orlando heading east.
 Take exit number 132A and go north on Interstate 95.
 At exit number 261A, take U.S. 92 east toward cruise venues, riverfront and beachside locations.

 |Orlando - Daytona Beach ||54 miles |

 |Tampa - Daytona Beach ||139 miles |

-You may want to take advantage of direct flights to Daytona Beach International Airport from Atlanta, via Delta daily.
-There are also non-stop daily roundtrip flights from Charlotte NC to Daytona Beach via US Airways.
+You may want to take advantage of direct flights between Daytona Beach International Airport and Atlanta, via Delta daily.
+There are also non-stop daily roundtrip flights between Charlotte NC and Daytona Beach via US Airways.
 Visit www.flydaytonafirst.com for details.
 Daytona Beach International Airport is situated immediately south of Daytona International Speedway and is accessed from U.S. 92 or Williamson Blvd. via Midway Blvd.Getting Around Once You're in Daytona Beach

 Once you've arrived in Daytona Beach, there are many convenient ways to get around.
 See http://daytonabeach.com/transportation.cfm/mode/townTrailer Parking